-By the time of the earlier of the date the project is placed in service, in the case of a carryover allocation, or by the 10% cost certification, (a) the ownership entity must have been legally formed, and (b) qualifying expenditures must have been incurred in the ownership entity's name or incurred by the ownership entity pursuant to a reimbursement agreement with a third party and such third party has incurred such expenditures by the time of 10% cost certification, and (3) the ownership entity must have a tax identification number.
+By the time of the earlier of the date the project is placed in service, in the case of a carryover allocation, or by the 10% cost certification, (a) the ownership entity must have been legally formed, and (b) qualifying expenditures must have been incurred in the ownership entity's name or incurred by the ownership entity pursuant to a reimbursement agreement with a third party and such third party has incurred such expenditures by the time of 10% cost certification, and (c) the ownership entity must have a tax identification number.

 - 6. The Agency may conduct construction inspections for adherence to approved final plans and specifications. - 7.
 The owner of the project must sign and record the Extended Use Agreement in the county in which the project is located by the end of the first taxable year in which the credits allocated to the project are taken.
-The owner must have good and marketable title at that time, and must obtain the consent of any lienholder on the project property recorded prior to the Extended Use Agreement (other than a lienholder relative to the financing of the construction of the project that by its terms will be cancelled within one year of the last building in the project being placed in service ) to be bound by the terms of this Extended Use Agreement. - 8.
+The owner must have good and marketable title at that time, and must obtain the consent of any lienholder on the project property recorded prior to the Extended Use Agreement (other than a lienholder relative to the financing of the construction of the project that by its terms will be cancelled within one year of the last building in the project being placed in service) to be bound by the terms of this Extended Use Agreement. - 8.
 The Agency may revoke credits after the project has been placed in service in accordance with the Code if the Agency determines that the owner has failed to implement all representations in the application to the Agency's satisfaction. - 9.
-Federal form 8609 will not be issued until the owner and/or management company produces evidence of attending a low-income housing tax credit compliance seminar sponsored either by the Agency or a sponsor acceptable to the Agency within the last 12 months.
-In addition, 8609s will not be issued until the Agency confirms that the monitoring fees have been paid and that the project has adhered to all representations made in the application (including design elements).
-The Agency may require evidence of escrowed funds to complete landscaping. - 10.
-In making application for tax credits, the applicant agrees that the Committee, the Agency, and their designees will have access to any information pertaining to the project.
-This includes having physical access to the project, all financial records and tenant information for any monitoring that may be deemed necessary to determine compliance with the Code.
-Applicants are advised that the Agency, on behalf of the Committee, is required to do compliance monitoring and to notify the IRS and the owner of any discovered noncompliance with tax credit laws and regulations, whether corrected or uncorrected.
-The Agency intends to conduct desk audits and monitoring visits of projects for the purpose of evaluating continuing compliance with tax credit regulations, selection criteria used to award bonus points, ensuring that the project continues to provide decent, safe and sanitary housing.
-The Agency will periodically modify monitoring procedures to ensure compliance with the requirements set forth in the Code and from time to time amended.
+Federal form 8609 will not be issued until: - (a) the owner and/or management company produces evidence of attending a low-income housing tax credit compliance seminar sponsored either by the Agency or a sponsor acceptable to the Agency within the last 12 months; - (b) the Agency confirms that the monitoring fees have been paid and that the project has adhered to all representations made in the application (including design elements); and - (c) the project demonstrates that it will meet all relevant Plan requirements.